jeremiah-k/mmrelay-wiki/Community-Plugin-Development-Guide.md

 ## Creating Your First Plugin

 Let's create a simple example plugin to get started.
-We will create a plugin named **HelloWorld** that logs "Hello world" when it receives a message from either Meshtastic or Matrix (this basic example will also log for every Meshtastic packet received, not just TEXT_MESSAGE_APP packets).
+We will create a minimalist plugin named **HelloWorld** that logs "Hello world" when it receives a message from either Meshtastic or Matrix.

 ### Step 1: Set Up Your Plugin Repository

 Plugins should reside in their own project repositories.
-To create a new plugin, start by creating your own project repository on the code hosting platform of your choice (GitHub, Gitlab, Codeberg, etc).
-Clone your new repo to your local environment, and open it in your preferred editor.
+To create a new plugin, start by creating your own project repository on the code hosting platform of your choice (GitHub, GitLab, Codeberg, etc.).
+Clone your new repo to your local environment and open it in your preferred editor.
 Inside your cloned project, create a new file for the plugin.

 _Note: If you want an easy way to get started right away, you can fork this template repository [mmr-plugin-template](https://github.com/jeremiah-k/mmr-plugin-template) and add your own code._